 - Small pots or a plate for mixing

-- Make-up sponges and brushes
+- Make-up sponges and brushes to apply face paint

-Put the cornflower into a small bowl and slowly add the lotion mixing it thoroughly as you go until you get a smooth paste.
+Put the cornflour into a small bowl and slowly add the lotion mixing it thoroughly as you go until you get a smooth paste.
 Divide the white paste into smaller pots and add a sprinkle or couple of drops of the food colouring to each pot.
 Mix each pot thoroughly to get an even colour adding extra colour as necessary to get the shade you want.

-You can adjust the consistency by adding more cornflower, lotion or a drop of water.
+You can adjust the consistency by adding more cornflour, moisturising lotion or a drop of water.
 It took us a bit of experimentation to find a consistency that we found easy to work with.
 We found that adding a little water made the paint easier to apply with a sponge while a stiffer consistency was easier to use with a brush.

 A note of caution